medic/cht-core/.github/ISSUE_TEMPLATE/z_release_patch.md

 - [ ] Check out the target release branch `<major>.<minor>.x`.
 For example if you're patching `5.2.0`, you would check out `5.2.x` branch.
 - [ ] Cherry-pick all commits from `master` into the target release branch that fix the issues in this patch release.
 Create a PR into the release branch for these cherry-picks.
 - [ ]  Run `npm --no-git-tag-version version <major>.<minor>.<patch>` which sets version number in `package.json` and `package-lock.json`.
 Commit these changes before the next step.
 - [ ] Run the [helm chart build script](https://github.com/medic/cht-core/blob/master/scripts/build/helm/package-chart.sh) (eg `./package-chart.sh 5.3.0`).
 This creates a tarball and updates `index.yaml` for the helm chart.
-Commit these changes, then cherry-pick that commit onto a branch off `master` and open a draft PR for it.
-You will mark this PR as ready in the Releasing section below.
+Commit these changes, then cherry-pick that commit onto a branch off `master` and open a PR for it.
+This PR must be merged before publishing the release on GitHub in the Releasing section below.

 # Releasing - Release Manager